Nina Rosenwald: Political activism

-Allegations of Islamophobia

-Some critics have categorized her and the Gatestone Institute as anti-Muslim, while there are Muslims who have disputed this allegation, critics have accused the Gatestone Institute of publishing false articles and being a source of Islamophobic viral falsehoods.
-It is also on the ADL and SPLC's list of "anti-Muslim activists" of funding Islamophobic groups and peddling anti-Islamic false rhetoric meant to stoke hatred and fear of the Muslim religion and those who practice it.

-Max Blumenthal, writing for The Nation, commented that Rosenwald has donated over $2.8 million to the following organizations since 2000: the Gatestone Institute, the Center for Security Policy, Project ijtihad, the American Islamic Forum for Democracy, the Middle East Forum, the Clarion Fund, Commentary magazine and the Hudson Institute.
+According to Max Blumenthal of The Nation, Rosenwald has donated over $2.8 million to the following organizations since 2000: the Gatestone Institute, the Center for Security Policy, Project ijtihad, the American Islamic Forum for Democracy, the Middle East Forum, the Clarion Fund, Commentary magazine and the Hudson Institute.
 The Middle East Forum received $2.3 million from Rosenwald over a ten-year period ending in 2012.
 Rosenwald has also given money to David Horowitz and Brigitte Gabriel.
-Rosenwald's support of these entities led Blumenthal to label her "The Sugar Mama of Anti-Muslim Hate".
 She has also been described as a counter-jihad "elite".

 Some Muslims have disputed the allegation of Islamophobia.
 When criticized by the Council on American–Islamic Relations (CAIR) for making 2013 contributions in excess of $1,000,000 to "Islamophobic groups", prominent Muslims affiliated with the Gatestone Institute, including Zuhdi Jasser, former Lieutenant Commander in the United States Navy and founder and president of the American Islamic Forum for Democracy (AIFD), came to her defense.
 Jasser said:

 It goes without saying, but to those who may not know Nina, and having known her now for many years, it is clear to me that she has the highest respect for Muslims who love their faith, love God, and take seriously our Islamic responsibility to defeat the global jihad and its Islamist inspiration.

 In response to anti-Muslim allegations made by the Council on American-Islamic Relations (CAIR) toward Rosenwald, writer and film maker Raheel Raza said, "If Muslims guided by CAIR could take the time to read and reflect on efforts of people like Nina, they would broaden their horizons and gain a lot of insights into the betterment of Muslims."